Glacier Park's Key Bed |

 Unlike typical key beds . . .

 Most key beds consist of a layer of material (sediment or ash) that was deposited on a surface at some point in the past.
 Over time, the key bed was covered by other sediments.
 According to the Principle of Superposition, layers below a typical key bed are older and layers above it are younger.
 However, since the sill was injected between sedimentary layers that had already formed, geologists know that the layers immediately above it are not younger than than the sill.
-Nonetheless, the Purcell Sill serves as a marker - when geologists see it they know they are looking at the Helena (Siyeh) Formation, which lies just above the older rocks of the Empire Formation, and just below the younger rocks of the Snowslip Formation.
+Nonetheless, the sill serves as a marker - when geologists see it they know they are looking at the Helena (Siyeh) Formation, which lies just above the older rocks of the Empire Formation, and just below the younger rocks of the Snowslip Formation.
+Below: This view of the same sill is from Piegan Pass, a few miles from the location pictured at the top of this page.

-Below: The Purcell Sill is labeled "magmatic sill" on the diagram below.
+Below: The sill is labeled "magmatic sill" on the diagram below.
 The diagram illustrates the basic geology of the park (The Lewis Over-Thrust).
 The sill is not present in the Chief Mountain area because it has been eroded away from that region.